JeroenSormani/3D-Buttons/README.md

 3D Buttons gives you an variaty of nice looking conversion magnet buttons to place on your website.

 ##Usage
-To use 3D Buttons on your website, you first need to implement the 3d-buttons.css stylesheet between your `<head>`.
+To use 3D Buttons on your website, you first need to implement the 3d-buttons.css stylesheet between your `<head></head>`.

 ```html
 <head>